weitse-hsu/ensemble_md/docs/theory.rst

 7. MT-REXEE Coordinate Modification
 ===================================
 The MT-REXEE method requires that coordinates for the non-matching dummy atoms between two transformations must be reconstructed in order to swap coordinates.
+The default cordinate modification function provided within this package can be selected by adding :code:`modify_coords: default` to your input YAML file.
+Alternatively, a custom function can be provided by the user.
+For this explanation we will be using the defualt function to perform a swap between a simulation which features molecule A and a simulation which features molecule B. We first determine which atoms are missing between determines all atoms which are present in molecule A but not in B and vice versa.
+By definition these atoms must be dummy atoms in their fully non-coupled state when the swap is performed.
+These missing atoms are then broken up by functional group to create several missing R groups.
+The alignment is then performed individually for each missing R group as shown in Figure ?.
+This will provide coordinates for the R groups unique to molecule B consistant with the structure of the common atoms in molecule A and vice versa.
+This allows new GRO files to be written and the next iteration to be perfomed.

 .. figure:: _static/explain_swap_method.png
    :name: Fig. 3